-Events taking place after September 2022 (Draft Accounts) are not reflected in the financial statements or notes.
+Events taking place after the sign off and issuance of the statement of accounts are not reflected in the financial statement or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.